cchaglund/visreg-test/README.md

 ```bash
 npx visreg-test --diffs-only --suite my-test-suite --viewport samsung-s10
 # or
 npx visreg-test -d -s my-test-suite -v samsung-s10
 # or
 npx visreg-test -d my-test-suite@samsung-s10
 ```

 **Shorthand spec**

 The shorthand specification format is `suite:endpoint-title@viewport`.
 If you only have one suite, you can omit the suite name.
-Endpoint is prefaced with a colon, viewport is prefaced with an @.
+Endpoint is prefaced with `:`, viewport is prefaced with  `@`.
 All are optional.

 **Examples:**